yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-4-hitting-an-api.md

 ## Conclusion

 In this tutorial, we managed to integrate our application with the HackerNews API and get some of the top news items displayed within our application.

+As a slight caveat, it should be noted that whilst this method of calling APIs within your single-page components does get you up and running quickly, in more advanced projects, you may with to abstract this functionality into something like `vuex`.
+We will be covering this more in detail in [Part 7 - Managing State with Vuex](/projects/hacker-news-clone-vuejs/part-7-managing-state-with-vuex-vuejs/)

+> Check out the next tutorial in this series here: [Part 5 - Viewing Individual News Articles](/projects/hacker-news-clone-vuejs/part-5-single-news-article-view/)